 Graph source: NNB

 Food and beverage innovation is an area I am hugely passionate about having worked with multinationals and many R&D teams throughout my career.
 If you want to be more than just a challenger brand and become the go-to brand, you have to invest in R&D and NPD.
 See here how I can help.

-Formulation considerations for plant-based mylks
+Formulation considerations for plant-based mylks and other hybrid beverages